County reports another COVID-19 death

-Lawrence County reported its 214th COVID-19 death on Wednesday, the second virus-related death in two days.
+Lawrence County reported a 215th COVID-19 death on Tuesday, state health officials said.

-There were also 11 new cases reported Wednesday, with eight confirmed and three probable.
-The county’s totals since the beginning of the pandemic are 7,657 cases (5,507 confirmed, 2,150 probable).
+The county also reported one new confirmed case.
+The county’s totals since the beginning of the pandemic are 7,668 cases (5,513 confirmed, 2,155 probable).

 There are no COVID-19 ventilators in use and no adult patients in the COVID-19 intensive care unit.